 After evaluating the viability and value of your claim, your Georgia personal injury attorney will contact the insurance companies to talk about possibly settling your claim.
 Sometimes, this part of the process is sufficient to obtain fair or acceptable compensation for your claim.
 If the insurance companies refuse to fairly settle your claim, then you will have to file a lawsuit against the at-fault driver.

 After your Atlanta automobile accident attorney has gone through the steps to set up your claim and cannot settle it, you should be ready to file a lawsuit.
 Filing a lawsuit starts with the filing of a complaint and summons in the county where the at-fault driver lives or where the Georgia accident occurred.
 The complaint outlines the facts of the case and your theories as to why the at-fault driver is responsible for your injuries.
 The at-fault driver must answer the suit, and then both parties engage in “discovery,” which is the legal process for exchanging evidence relating to the case.
 The final step is trial, where you present your case to a jury, and the jury determines the outcome of your case.

 Our Georgia Auto Accident Attorneys

-The Law Offices of Betty Nguyen Davis competently handles Georgia automobile accident cases by thoroughly investigating your claim, finding available insurance coverage, and maximizing your recovery in a personal injury case.
-For a free consultation with an Atlanta personal injury attorney, call 404-593-2620.
+The Davis Injury Firm competently handles Georgia automobile accident cases by thoroughly investigating your claim, finding available insurance coverage, and maximizing your recovery in a personal injury case.
+For a consultation with an Atlanta personal injury attorney, call 404-593-2620.